Reviewed by Oct 05, 2020| Updated on

 For tax calculation under the Income Tax Act, the types of companies may be described as:

-Foreign Company: Foreign Company is one that is not listed under the Indian company act and has control & management outside of India.
+2. Foreign Company: Foreign Company is one that is not listed under the Indian Company Act and has control and management outside of India.

 Corporate tax is based on a company's taxable profit or net income.
 A company's operating profit/net profits is the overall sum left with the company after the requisite deduction of different expenditures has been made.
-A company's incurring a host of expenses for selling products.
+A company incurs a host of expenses for selling products.